derkiner/Web3-Project_Be-MyAgonyAunt/README.md

 ### Singleton

-An AssemblyScript contract is written in the "singleton style" when the `index.ts` file (the contract entry point) has a single exported class (the name of the class doesn't matter) that is decorated with `@nearBindgen`.
+An AssemblyScript contract is written in the "singleton style" when the `index.ts` file (the contract entry point) has a single exported class that is decorated with `@nearBindgen`.

 In this case, all methods on the class become public contract methods unless marked `private`.
 Also, all instance variables are stored as a serialized instance of the class under a special storage key named `STATE`.